freenet/freenet-core/docs/src/concepts/delegates.md

 delegates.
 They perform actions on the user's behalf on Freenet, like consuming received messages in an inbox, or storing user data like contacts and messages.

-Functioning in a way akin to a more evolved version of a web browser's [web storage](https://en.wikipedia.org/wiki/Web_storage), Delegates offer a higher level of discernment and trust.
+Like a much more powerful version of a web browser's [web storage](https://en.wikipedia.org/wiki/Web_storage), Delegates offer a higher level of discernment and trust.
 For instance, a Delegate tasked with managing a private key could be asked to sign a document with that key.
 However, the